fjorge/pg-server-rules/index.md

 }
 ```

-The received `Move` entity contains the id of the player that executed the move, the id of the move and the move representation.
-This representation is specific for each game, which means that just like with the game state, you're also free to design and use a move definition that best fits your game.
+The received `Move` entity contains the id of the player who performed the move, the id of the move and the move representation.
+This representation is specific for each game, which means that just like with the game state, you are free to design and use a move definition that best fits your game.
 As an example the move representation may look like the following:

 ```java
 public class MoveContent {